ernstc/aks-demo/README.md

 Sample web application that can be hosted in a Azure Kubernetes Cluster.

 This web application has sample code for the features below.
-* Cconnecting to an Azure SQL Database.
+* Connecting to an Azure SQL Database.
 * Mounting an Azure Storage File Share as volume.
 * Authentication with OpenId Connect Provider like Azure AD.